anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 eval_metric='logloss', objective='binary:logistic', max_depth=6, seed=42
 ```
 #### Avoid Models with Slow Training and/or Inference
 Each iteration in the active learning process requires training a new model and then applying that model to each feature vector we are doing active learning on.
 So you should avoid using a model where training and/or inference (that is, model application) are slow, otherwise the active learning process will be slow.
+Use such a model only if you think the benefits (for example, higher accuracy) will outweigh the long runtime.

 #### Avoid Threading for SKLearn Models
-Many ML models use multiple threads for training and inference.
+You do not need to take any action here.
+This part is only for your information.
+Many ML models use multiple threads for inference.
 However, SKLearn models appear to have a problem using multiple threads for inference.
 So this should be disabled.

 Fortunately, SKLearn provides an easy way to disable threading using threadpoolctl.
 In the ActiveMatcher code, SKLearnModel automatically disables threading for inference using threadpoolctl.
 So SKLearn models do not require any modification and can be passed to SKLearnModel unchanged.
 If you want to read more about this issue, see [this document](https://scikit-learn.org/stable/computing/parallelism.html#oversubscription-spawning-too-many-threads).